Keyboard shortcuts

 Tab Completion for Field Names

-The :fields command and :hide-field / :show-field commands complete against the field names discovered from the first 200 visible log lines, so you don’t need to remember exact field names.
+The :hide-field / :show-field commands complete against the field names discovered from the first 200 visible log lines, so you don’t need to remember exact field names.